-- Include in the Council's advisory and extension material an explanation of the circumstances in which occupiers are required to control noxious weeds on roads. - Weeds officers to explain to occupiers, were necessary, their obligations to control weeds on roads. - Where appropriate, bring to the public's notice via press releases and by other appropriate means the obligations on occupiers to control noxious weeds on roads. - Where occupiers are failing to control weeds on roads, as required by the Act, bring the requirements to their attention in writing. - Identify the extent of noxious weed infestations on roads and whether the responsibility for control is the Council's or the adjoining occupier's. - Institute a program of inspections to identify all noxious weed infestations on roads in the Council's area of operations. - Identify whether or not the responsibility for control of the noxious weeds on roads is the Council's or the adjoining occupier's. - Ensure that all noxious weed infestations on roads are properly recorded. - Control identified noxious weed infestations on roads. - Prepare a program of work for the control by the Council of noxious weeds on roads where the responsibility for control is the Council's. - Give priority in the program of work to isolated infestations and to infestations where the level of infestation on adjoining and adjacent land is low or where occupiers of such land have an approved Property Weed Management Plan for the control of the weed. - Include in the Council's annual estimates adequate provision to fund the program of work for the control of noxious weeds on roads. - Undertake each year so much of the prepared program of work as has been funded in the estimates. - The program of work for the control of noxious weeds on roads will be undertaken either by the Council staff or by contractors, whichever is the most economical. - Where the adjoining occupier is liable for the control of noxious weeds on a road and the work is not being undertaken, encourage the occupier to comply with the obligations and where this is unsuccessful use the regulatory powers, in accordance with this Strategy, to enforce compliance. - Pursue alternatives for the control of noxious weeds on roads. - Investigate the legal issues involved in having adjoining occupiers undertake work on roads for the control of noxious weeds, where the Council is liable for the control under update Section 14, and what incentives might be used to encourage such work.
-If legally feasible, and economically viable, institute a program to encourage adjoining occupiers to undertake work - Investigate means to achieve the revegetation of roadsides with indigenous species. - Encourage road authorities to revegetate roadsides with indigenous species and to institute work practices which minimise disturbance of roadsides by road construction and maintenance work.
+Include in the Council's advisory and extension material an explanation of the circumstances in which occupiers are required to control noxious weeds on roads.

-- Lobby road authorities for the provision of funding for the control of noxious weeds on roads. - Investigate the use of constituent council Weed Officers for the control of noxious weeds on roads where they are undertaking weed control on the road for other purposes (road maintenance or environmental weed control).
+- Where appropriate, bring to the public's notice via press releases and by other appropriate means the obligations on occupiers to control noxious weeds on roads. - Where occupiers are failing to control weeds on roads, as required by the Act, bring the requirements to their attention in writing. - Commence a program of inspections to identify all noxious weed infestations on roads in the Council's area of operations and ensure they are properly recorded. - Prepare a program of work for the control by the Council of noxious weeds on roads where the responsibility for control is the Council's, giving priority in the program of work to isolated infestations and to infestations where the level of infestation on adjoining and adjacent land is low or where occupiers of such land have an approved Property Weed Management Plan for the control of the weed. - Include in the Council's annual estimates adequate provision to fund the program of work for the control of noxious weeds on roads. - Where the adjoining occupier is liable for the control of noxious weeds on a road and the work is not being undertaken, encourage the occupier to comply with the obligations and where this is unsuccessful use the regulatory powers, in accordance with this Strategy, to enforce compliance. - Pursue alternatives for the control of noxious weeds on roads. - Investigate means to achieve the revegetation of roadsides with indigenous species. - Encourage road authorities to revegetate roadsides with indigenous species and to institute work practices which minimise disturbance of roadsides by road construction and maintenance work. - Investigate the use of constituent council Weeds Officers for the control of noxious weeds on roads where they are undertaking weed control on the road for other purposes (road maintenance or environmental weed control).